-Harvester/Shell Recovery Tag: An identifying marker that must be affixed to the outside of each sack of oysters at the time of harvest, in the location of harvest, contain information required by the Department of State Health Services under the National Shellfish Sanitation Program, and remain affixed during transportation of the oysters to a dealer.
+Harvester/Shell Recovery Tag: An identifying marker that must be affixed to the outside of each sack of oysters at the time and location of harvest containing information required by the Texas Department of State Health Services under the National Shellfish Sanitation Program.
+The tag must remain affixed during transportation of the oysters to a dealer.